-We acknowledge all Aboriginal and Torres Strait Islander peoples as traditional owners of the lands on which we walk, live and raise our children.
+QEC acknowledges all Aboriginal and Torres Strait Islander peoples as traditional owners of the lands on which we walk, live and raise our children.

-We pay our respects to traditional owners past, present, future.
+we pay our respects to traditional owners past, present and future.

 We acknowledge the importance of children being raised with connections to culture, community and family.